Zach Edey: Professional career

-Memphis Grizzlies (2024–present)

 On June 26, 2024, Edey was selected with the ninth overall pick by the Memphis Grizzlies in the 2024 NBA draft and on July 6, he signed with the Grizzlies.
 On October 23, Edey made his NBA debut, putting up five points and five rebounds in 15 minutes played, as he fouled out, in a 126–124 win over the Utah Jazz.
 Edey became the first rookie in NBA history to foul out in 15 minutes or less time in their debut game.
-On April 5, 2025, he grabbed 21 rebounds against the Detroit Pistons, marking a franchise rookie record and personal career high.
+On April 5, 2025, he grabbed 21 rebounds against the Detroit Pistons, marking a franchise rookie record and personal career-high.

 Edey finished his rookie season with averages of 9.2 points, 8.3 rebounds, and 1.3 blocks, earning him an All-Rookie First Team selection.
 In game four of the Grizzlies' first-round postseason matchup against the Oklahoma City Thunder, he recorded 7 blocks in an eventual series-ending loss, marking the most blocks by a rookie in a playoff game in 15 years.

 On June 10, 2025, Edey underwent surgery to re-stabilize and address excessive ligamentous laxity in his left ankle; he was given a recovery timetable of four months.
+On November 30, Edey posted a career-high 32 points with 17 rebounds and five blocks on 16-for-20 shooting from the field, leading the Grizzlies to a 113–107 victory over the Sacramento Kings.
+He made 11 starts for Memphis during the regular season, recording averages of 13.6 points, 11.1 rebounds, and 1.1 assists.
+On March 24, 2026, Edey was officially ruled out for the remainder of the season due to a left ankle injury.